 Recommended Winter Packs

-If you are shopping for a winter backpack with some of the winter-specific features I’ve list above, you’ll find that they’re often listed as climbing or ski mountaineering backpacks by manufacturers.
+If you are shopping for a winter backpack with some of the winter-specific features I’ve listed above, you’ll find that they’re often listed as climbing backpacks by manufacturers.
 Don’t let that deter you since there is a high degree of overlap between those sports and winter hiking and backpacking.

 Most Popular Searches